dibyendumajumdar/simpledbm/simpledbm-docs/docs/overview.rst

 SimpleDBM is available in three levels of abstraction.

-The Network API modules allow SimpleDBM to be deployed in a simple Client / server configuration.
+The `Network API`_ modules allow SimpleDBM to be deployed in a simple Client / server configuration.

 The add-on modules SimpleDBM-Database and SimpleDBM Type-System provide a high level API wth support for data dictionary, and the ability to create tables with traditional row/column structure.
 Indexes can be associated with tables.
-Details of how to use this API can be found in the document SimpleDBM Database API.
+Details of how to use this API can be found in the document SimpleDBM `Database API`_.
-Instructions for getting started with the SimpleDBM Database API can be found at the `SimpleDBM Google project site`_.

 The lower level RSS module works at the level of containers and arbitrary types.
-The document named RSS User Manual provides instructions on how to develop using the RSS.
+The document named `RSS User Manual`_ provides instructions on how to develop using the RSS.
 Note that this is for advanced users who want to implement their own type system and data dictionary.